top of page

 • This is a legal requirement for separation/divorce.
 You need it to be able to properly determine support and property division.
 Even if you are saying that you do not want anything, you usually need the disclosure to be able to properly waive (give up) the claim.
 The law requires transparency.
 You will also have to exchange your financial information annually for child support purposes.

 • You can enter a new relationship.
 The problem is that you will complicate the divorce/separation.
 If you co-mingle (mix/combine) your finances with your new partner, then you open them up to be at risk for claims by your ex-partner/spouse.
 It is highly recommended that you keep finances separate and do not move in together until your separation/divorce is completed with the previous partner/spouse.
-If you want to still proceed, you should have a cohabitation agreement prepared, email info@jkblaw.ca to find out more about how to get an agreement.
+If you want to still proceed, you should have a cohabitation agreement prepared.

 • Legally speaking, the difference between a separation (having a signed separation agreement) and a divorce is that when you are divorced, you can get married again and you don’t require a dower release.
 Otherwise, separation and divorce are the same.
-If you do not have a signed separation agreement though, then there are bigger differences and you should consider booking a consultation to discuss further.
+If you do not have a signed separation agreement though, then there are bigger differences and you should get legal advice for your specific circumstances.

 • Depends on what situation you are referring to.
 The actual date of separation is when you and your partner/spouse decided to no longer be in a relationship.
 This does not require you to move out of the property, but you should be in separate beds/rooms and no longer presenting as a couple.
 You can file your taxes as separated and update your status as soon as 90 days have passed (check CRA website for the latest information), which will impact the benefits that you receive and provide you with legal proof of separation.
 To actually be legally separated, you would normally need a separation agreement.
 To have a binding separation agreement in Alberta, you do require independent legal advice for each party (meaning each of you has to have your own lawyer that reviews the agreement to make sure you understand your rights before you sign).